s-KaiNet/SPListRepository.js/README.md

 - `id` - required number, Id of the item

 #####Method: `getItemsByIds(ids, querySettings) `
-Returns items by its their Ids.
+Returns items by their Ids.

 - `ids` - required, array of items' Ids